FAQ

 When using SDK applications or API, you may face situations where your camera is properly plugged to your laptop but not detected by the software.
 For example when using Metavision Studio you would get the message “No cameras available, please check that a camera is connected”, when launching Metavision Viewer or following our Getting Started Guides, you would get the error “Camera not found.
 Check that a camera is plugged into your system and retry”, or when trying to get information about your camera using metavision_platform_info, it would output “No systems USB connected have been found on your platform”.
 In any of those cases, check the following points to find the root cause:

-If you are using a Prophesee EVK1, this camera is not supported by the SDK since version 4.0.0, so make sure that you don’t have an SDK version more recent that 3.1.2.
-To download this version, access our Download Center
+• If you are using a Prophesee EVK1 VGA or HD, your camera is not supported by the SDK since version 4.0.0, so make sure that you don’t have an SDK version more recent that 3.1.
+To download this version, access our SDK 3.1 page of the Download Center

 If after those checks the camera is sill not detected, contact us by creating a support ticket with as much information as possible about your camera and platform (camera model, operating system, SDK version etc.)